youennf/webrtc-insertable-streams/modifications.md

 * With current RTCInsertableStreams proposal.
 * With proposed RTCRtpSender and RTCRtpReceiver transform attribute.
 * Used by JS RTC streams as one of the transform (with some limitations, requestIntraFrame in particular).

-Plan: define SFrameReceiverStream with the hooks that JS RTC streams expose to web page.

 #### Advantages